GOTRAX G3 Plus - $399

 We can still confidently recommend the GOTRAX G4 as a budget alternative to popular (and largely unavailable) commuter scooters like the Xiaomi M365.
 And we can just as confidently recommend the GOTRAX G3 Plus, for $100 less, as a fun, fast, and reliable scooter for short commutes and rides around town.

-It’s hard to wrong with what you get for this price.
+It’s hard to go wrong with what you get for this price.
 We were especially impressed with the G3 Plus’s high top speed, and with its ability to climb steep hills at speed.
 It’s rare to find such hill climbing ability in a cheap budget scooter.
 The G3 Plus offers a great example of the best kind of “cheap” – a basic, high-value, low-cost electric scooter that gets the job done!

 GOTRAX G3 Plus: Technical Specifications